Loeriesfontein: History and context

 The Loeriesfontein and Khobab Wind Farms are part of the South African Government’s Round 3 Renewable Energy Independent Power Producer Procurement Programme (REIPPP) and are managed both in terms of construction and operations by Mainstream Renewable Power South Africa.
 The Loeriesfontein and Khobab Wind Farms, are expected to be operational by December 2017.

 Situated in the Northern Cape, which has the highest volume of renewable energy utility power plants in the country, these sister wind farms comprise a total of 122 wind turbine generators, spanning 6,653 hectares.
 Collectively the wind farms will power circa 240,000 South African households, positively impacting the country’s economy and its people.

-The two wind farms achieved over 2 million man-hours of construction activity without a single lost-time-incident during their construction period.
-“Considering the sheer scale of these power projects, the multiple levels of activities and the complexities involved in building these very large wind farms, it is an impressive achievement for our construction team.

 Places of interest

 Windmill Museum

 The late Dr Walton, a British born Capetonian was well known for his interest in different aspects of conservation, including the conservation of water-pumping windmills or windpumps.
 He wrote a book on this subject with the late Mr André Pretorius ("Windpumps in South Africa", published by Human and Rousseau in 1998 but currently out of print).
 In order to share this collected knowledge with a wider audience, he invited potentially interested organisations and places to start a windpump museum.
 The Fred Turner museum at Loeriesfontein was the only respondent.
 Since its establishment there, the museum team and interested persons all over South Africa have sponsored and collected 27 windpumps, now assembled and on display.